JiangMeng-JM/Cognitive-Pathways/README.md

 * **LLMEvaluate**:
 The folder contains code for extracting cognitive pathways of depression patients using LLM.

-* **Web_Tool**:
-The folder contains code for designing a web page.
-On this webpage, users can upload and import a text file of a Patient Statement.
-Subsequently, our deep learning model will be utilized to extract the cognitive pathway of the patient.

 ## Questions:
 If you have any questions, comments, suggestions, or issues with using this repository, please send a note to *****@163.com** .